 Deborah Cascio Plezia - Artistic Director

 Deborah has been involved in theatre for over 30 years.
 She has designed, painted and built sets, run lighting & sound boards, managed props, stage managed, written for theatre, produced, directed, acted and has costumed at most theatres on Long Island.
 She has performed regionally and Off-Broadway and has starred in the world premieres of many shows as well as the Long Island premieres of such shows as "Breaking Legs" (Angie), "Spiked Heels" (Georgie), "Catholic School Girls" (Maria Theresa), "The Convertible Girl" (Christine), "Four Dogs and a Bone" (Brenda) and "Sylvia" in the title role to name a few...
 She has also worked in TV, commercial print ads and was the Narrator of the Channel 21 Emmy award winning documentary "Let's Talk About Sex" hosted Gabrielle Cartaris.
-Besides teaching classes here at SSTE, she is currently the Drama Advisor for West Babylon Junior High School.
-She also started and runs a 5th grade theatre program within the school district that raises money for Senior scholarships.
-She is also on the Scholarship Committee for a local community theatre group.
+Besides teaching classes here at SSTE, she has worked in many area schools and is currently the Drama Advisor for West Babylon Junior High School.
+She also started and runs a 5th grade theatre program within the school district that raises money for Senior Scholarships.
+Deborah also volunteers on the Scholarship Committee for a local community theatre group.
+Deborah has studied acting with HB Studios, Stella Adler and Suffolk Community College.
+She also studied at The School of Visual Arts, Phil Black Dance and Eglevsky Ballet.
 On a personal note, over the years she and her husband have had the pleasure and privilege of meeting, learning and experiencing theatre from some of the best actors in NYC and on Long Island...In their 'Pay it Forward' attitude, they hope to provide low cost benefit performances and theatre experiences for children and adults...It is this passion that they hope to take into every show they do.
 Exciting the children into performing their best or doing a show for adults and bringing them into another world for just a little while.
-This is what gives them their our greatest joy.... and they hope to share that with you....
+This is what gives them their greatest joy.... and they hope to share that with you....